MrNiceGuy0903/linkBot/README.md

 ## Deployment

-  - Required Setup steps
+### Required Setup steps
+#### Setup Channel for Linkbot to Post
-          The First item to setup is the Channel in your server you would like to have links Posted - This is done by using the command "/linkbot-setup-channel-to-post" and selecting the channel in your server from the drop down list
+ - using the command "/linkbot-setup-channel-to-post" and selecting the channel in your server from the drop down list

-      - Roles That may be mentioned/control the toy The Bot is designed to alert people who are a member of the role that the user allows to control their lovense toy, when a user creates a link to be posted - they will specify what roles are allowed to retrieve their link.
-For this you will use the command "/linkbot-add-playrole" and select a the Role
+#### Setup & edit Roles That may be mentioned/control the toy
+- Use the command "/linkbot-add-playrole" and select a the Role
-             - a list of roles may by retrieved by using "/linkbot-list-playroles"
+- A list of roles may by retrieved by using "/linkbot-list-playroles"
-             - an unwated role may be removed by using "/linkbot-remove-playrole"
+- An unwated role may be removed by using "/linkbot-remove-playrole"

-    - Recomended Setup Steps
+### Recomended Setup Steps
+#### setup a History Retrieval Password
+- "/Linkbot-set-password"
-      - setup a History Retrieval Password  - "/Linkbot-set-password" Due to the history of abuse of links between people - we have added a history option for administrators- This option is sensitive and requires extra permissions to run, You must be an admin to request the history and provide the password setup in this step
+                Due to the history of abuse of links between people - we have added a history option for administrators- This option is sensitive and requires extra permissions to run, You must be an admin to request the history and provide the password setup in this step

-    - Optional Setup Steps
+#### Optional Setup Steps
 - The bot allows you to set a required for Posting a link - This is to allow the server administrator to enforce verification, or limit posters in anyways they so desire.

 ## Posting Links

-  1 "/Droplink" (Named)  And "/Dropanonlink" (Anonymous)
+Commands "/Droplink" (Named)  And "/Dropanonlink" (Anonymous)
-        Required Items -
+#### Required Fields
-            "Link" This is the link generated in the lovense app - There is security in this link to ensure the link is pointed to the correct endpoint.
+- "Link" This is the link generated in the lovense app - There is security in this link to ensure the link is pointed to the correct endpoint.
-            "Toy" Choose from a drop down what toy you are putting out to be played with "Role1" Selects a Role that is allowed to grab the link and be mentioned when the user creates the link "Sex" From a dropdown of sex's to choose from to allow the person grabbing the link to know the sex of the person they are playing with
+- "Toy" Choose from a drop down what toy you are putting out to be played with
+- "Role1" Selects a Role that is allowed to grab the link and be mentioned when the user creates the link
+- "Sex" From a dropdown of sex's to choose from to allow the person grabbing the link to know the sex of the person they are playing with
-          Optional Items -
+#### Optional Fields -
-            "Role 2,3,4" Specifies up to 3 additional roles that will be mentioned and will be allowed to get the link.
+- "Role 2,3,4" Specifies up to 3 additional roles that will be mentioned and will be allowed to get the link.
-            "Reoccuring" if the link is reocuring it is not removed when the link is claimed "Special_Instructions"  Allows a free form place for someone to put free form instructions to be displayed on the link
+- "Reoccuring" if the link is reocuring it is not removed when the link is claimed
+- "Special_Instructions"  Allows a free form place for someone to put free form instructions to be displayed on the link Anonymous Post:

+### Screen shots
-Anonymous Post:
+#### Anonymous

 ![App Screenshot](https://github.com/MrNiceGuy0903/linkBot/blob/main/Images/Anonymous-Post.jpg)

-Named Post:
+#### Named Poster

 ![App Screenshot](https://github.com/MrNiceGuy0903/linkBot/blob/main/Images/Named-Post.jpg)
 ## Creating an Event/Orgy